EvWilson/spelunk.nvim/README.md

 	-- Set UI orientation
 	-- Type: 'vertical' | 'horizontal' | LayoutProvider
-	-- Advanced customization: you may set your own layout provider for fine-grained control over layout -- See `types.lua` and `layout.lua` for guidance on setting this up orientation = 'vertical',
+	-- Advanced customization: you may set your own layout provider for fine-grained control over layout -- See `layout.lua` for guidance on setting this up orientation = 'vertical',
 	-- Enable to show mark index in status column enable_status_col_display = false,